Payatas dumpsite

 The Payatas dumpsite, also known as the Payatas Controlled Disposal Facility (PCDF), is a former garbage dump in the barangay of the same name in Quezon City, Metro Manila, the Philippines.

 Originally established in the 1970s, the former open dumpsite was home to scavengers who migrated to the area after the closure of the Smokey Mountain landfill in Tondo, Manila.
-After the Payatas landslide happened in 2000, the newly-passed Ecological Solid Waste Management Act mandated the closure of open and controlled dumpsites.
+After the Payatas landslide happened in 2000, the newly passed Ecological Solid Waste Management Act mandated the closure of open and controlled dumpsites.
 The dumpsite was reorganized into a controlled disposal facility in 2004 and was permanently closed in 2017.

-The former dumpsite is currently being redeveloped into an urban park for cycling activites.
+The former dumpsite is currently being redeveloped into an urban park for cycling activities.

 History

 The dumpsite was established in the 1970s, as an open dumpsite in Lupang Pangako in Payatas, Quezon City.
 Prior to this, the area used to be a ravine surrounded by farming villages and rice paddies.